Evidence for non-merger co-evolution of galaxies and their supermassive black holes: Results and Discussion

+\rb{When comparing the distribution of feedback modes over time, we again find many similarities between the two samples:} AGN in the \textsc{merger-dominated} sample spend just 3\% more of their time in `quasar/thermal' mode since $z=2$ in comparison to the \textsc{merger-free} sample.
+This means that for all galaxies seen here, AGN spend the majority of their time ($\sim 90 \%$ for both samples) in a `jet/radio' mode, which could suggest that such `jet/radio' feedback could play an important role in regulating star formation in the host galaxy, and in driving the co-evolution between SMBH and their host galaxies, as discussed in \citet{dave19}.

-On the other hand, as AGN feedback in the `quasar/thermal' is powered by higher accretion rates, similar amounts of time do not necessarily translate to similar amounts of energy delivered in each mode.
+On the other hand, as AGN feedback in the `quasar/thermal' mode is powered by higher accretion rates, similar amounts of time do not necessarily translate to similar amounts of energy delivered in each mode.
 Here, the luminosity spikes post galaxy merger show their significance: \textsc{merger-dominated} galaxies receive 45\% of their AGN feedback energy in `quasar/thermal' mode, versus 55\% in `radio/jet' mode, so both modes are potentially equally important in driving the co-evolution between galaxies.
-By contrast, \textsc{merger-free} galaxies receive only 17\% of their AGN energy in `quasar/thermal' mode, compared to 83\% in `radio/jet' mode.
-While there is evidence that even short bursts of `quasar/thermal' mode can play an important role in driving the co-evolution between SMBH and galaxies \citep[see e.g.][]{dubois16}, who showed that the short-lived luminosity bursts post-galaxy mergers play an important role in quenching the long-term star formation, this hints at the intriguing possiblity that the secular co-evolution in \textsc{merger-free} galaxies is driven by radio mode feedback.
+By contrast, \textsc{merger-free} galaxies receive only 17\% of their AGN energy in `quasar/thermal' mode, compared to 83\% in `radio/jet' mode. \rb{While there is evidence that even short bursts of `quasar/thermal' mode can play an important role in driving the co-evolution between SMBH and galaxies, \rb{including in Horizon-AGN \citep{dubois16} and other large-scale cosmological simulations \citep[such as][]{bellovary14,sijacki15,steinborn18,mcalpine20}}, this hints at the intriguing possibility that the secular co-evolution in \textsc{merger-free} galaxies is driven by radio mode feedback.}